varya/varya.github.com/content/projects/metro-design-system/index.md

 ## Service design for a design system

+Project innovations are driven and tackled by applying service design techniques such as:

+- User research
+- Ideation
+- Prototyping
+- Facilitation

 ## Achivements and the overcome challenges

+- New library of Web Components<br/>
+  The team has sucessfully built a library of Web Components that enabled products to integrate them regardless of a framework they are using on the frontend.
+- Defined workflows<br/>
+  The workflows for both design system team operations and contributions are now defined, visualised and documented.
+These artifacts are huge help in guidance for the new and old team members.
+They also enable and encorage contributions to the design system.
 - Onboarding as a regular activity<br/>
   Through constant enganging activity, [the onboarding session has became a known regular event in the company calendar](https://www.linkedin.com/feed/update/urn:li:activity:6896797119584329728/).
 Gradual update of the presented materials ensures meeting